What Are CSA Scores and How Do They Impact Your Business?

 5. Utilize technology to improve performance and streamline maintenance

 Technology, such as telematics systems, can prove valuable for improving CSA scores.
 These solutions allow you to monitor driver behavior across your fleet.
-For example, with the CalAmp Application, you can receive alerts for speeding, hard cornering, and harsh braking.
+For example, with the CalAmp iOn, you can receive alerts for speeding, hard cornering, and harsh braking.

 CalAmp dashboard displaying driver behaviors